DanielOBenson/inav/docs/VTOL.md

      ```

 2. **Configure the Multicopter/tricopter:**
-   - Set up your multi-copter/fixed-wing as usual, this time for mixer_profile 2 and pid_profile 2.
+   - Set up your multi-copter/fixed-wing as usual, this time for mixer_profile 2.
    - Utilize the 'MAX' input in the servo mixer to tilt the motors without altering the servo midpoint.
    - At this stage, focus on configuring profile-specific settings.
 You can streamline this process by copying and pasting the default PID settings.
    - you can set -1 in motor mixer throttle as a place holder: disable that motor but will load following motor rules